JimDunphy/build_zimbra.sh/README.md

 * You will extract the tarball and issue `install.sh` - See [zimbra wiki documentation](https://wiki.zimbra.com/wiki/Zimbra_Releases/8.7.0/Single_Server_Installation)
 * During the above installation, third party components are supplied by pre-built zimbra repositories (nginx, ldap, etc).

-**Note**: If you use this script and an official patch is released, you will need to repeat the above process.
+**Note**: If you use this script and a new patch is released, you repeat the build to obtain that release.
+The Zimbra supplied install.sh in the tarball is smart enough to handle updates vs new installs.

-## Step 1
+## Step 1 (one time only)

 Install the development environment for any supported Zimbra platforms.
-This will prompt for root via sudo to allow all software and components to be installed.
+This will prompt for root via sudo to allow all software and build components to be installed.

 ```sh
 % ./build_zimbra.sh --init